 At a young 83 years, the esteemed Grammy-winning American pianist, composer, and producer, Bob James, defies retirement norms by persistently forging innovative paths in music.
 With a remarkable career spanning 36 solo albums, his latest endeavor, "Jazz Hands," is his third album with the audiophile label EvoSound.
 The album is another aural treat to the ears that follows the path of sonic ecstasy and can be found on Hybrid stereo SACD, MQA-CD, and 180g Vinyl.

 Since the early 1970s, Bob James, who first rose to fame at producer Creed Taylor's CTI label, has built a reputation as a musical alchemist.
 He skillfully blends diverse elements from jazz, soul, funk, classical music, and even hip-hop, crafting musical gold that's truly one-of-a-kind.
 Renowned for pushing musical boundaries, his latest album takes his journey of sonic experimentation to unprecedented heights.
 James comments, “Jazz Hands is probably the most eclectic album I’ve done, there’s not really one specific genre, and there were a lot of different musicians involved at different periods.”
+Now, this brilliant album has just been nominated for the 66th annual Grammy Awards in the category of “Best Contemporary Instrumental Album.”

 The album was primarily recorded during the Covid pandemic and produced by James and Sonny Abelardo.
 Briming with musical diversity, James’ effortlessly transitions from vibrant jazz-funk workouts to gentle cinematic soundscapes, and even groovy hip-hop beats.
 Adding to the album's allure is the captivating contribution of the soulful Atlanta vocalist, CeeLo Green, renowned for his part in the well-known US R&B duo Gnarls Barkley, famous for the global sensation "Crazy" in 2006.
 Collaborating with James, Green co-wrote the title track of "Jazz Hands," seamlessly blending elements of jazz, R&B, and hip-hop into a sensuous musical fusion.
 The bass is undeniably rich, and the rhythmic groove strikes with pizzaz.
 Surely this will get listeners out of their seat.